Guidelines for Foreign Teams

 PreviousNextTop

-F. Giving assignments
+E. Giving assignments

 Work on these already-translated sermons first.
 Each ministry team member will need you to give him an assignment if he hasn't already selected a sermon for translation.
 Your job is to see that there is no duplication of effort.
 There's no sense in two people translating the same sermon and no sense in someone translating an already-translated sermon that is being prepared for viewing on the web.

 Please send the a list of all sermons (titles/dates in your language) which are being worked on so they can be listed under "Coming Soon" on your language sermon index page.
 Be certain you have the correct dates for the sermons.
-If you're not sure, please check the sermon indexes:
+If you're not sure, please check the sermon index:

 • Chronological Index